Pointelismus/Pointelismus/README.md

-- 👋 Hi, I’m @Pointelismus
+- Hi, I’m @Pointelismus
-- 👀 I’m interested in ...
+- I’m interested in: to much
-- 🌱 I’m currently learning ...
+- I’m currently learning: to stay alive
-- 💞️ I’m looking to collaborate on ...
+- How to reach me: don't
-- 📫 How to reach me ...
+- don't take this serious

 <!---
 Pointelismus/Pointelismus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.